moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 I or students I mentored were awarded or co-awarded 10 different grants during this period totaling just over $160k.
-I was rejected on two $3M large collaborative grants to the NSF (SI2-SSI and IUSE), but received favorable reviews and plan to resubmit the proposals [you already mentioned this? is it worth saying twice you were rejected?].
+I was rejected on two $3M large collaborative grants to the NSF (SI2-SSI and IUSE), but received favorable reviews and plan to resubmit the proposals.
 The following lists the awarded
 grants:

 - [$22k, PI] UCD Center for Educational Effectiveness Undergraduate